frankjungdss/repdata-project1/PA1_template.md

     labs(x = "Interval") +
     labs(y = "Steps (averaged)") +
     facet_grid(weekday ~ .) +
-    ggtitle("Time Series: averaged steps in 5 minute intervals by weekday/weekend")
+    ggtitle("Time Series: averaged steps in 5-minute intervals by weekday/weekend")
 ```

 ![plot of chunk timeseriesimputed](figure/timeseriesimputed-1.png)

-The weekday step average is higher in the morning, possibly indicating that the
+The average of steps by weekday is higher in the morning, possibly indicating
-individual was active earlier during a weekday.
-Also, on weekends, there
+that the individual was active earlier during a weekday.
+Also, on weekends,
-appears to be more activity throughout the day.
+there appears to be more activity throughout the day.